Bryan Bulaga

-Bryan Joseph Bulaga (/buˈlɑːɡə/ boo-LAH-gə; born March 21, 1989) is an American football offensive tackle who is a free agent.
-He played college football at Iowa.
-Bulaga was drafted by the Green Bay Packers in the first round of the 2010 NFL Draft.
-He won Super Bowl XLV with the team over the Pittsburgh Steelers.
+Bryan Joseph Bulaga (/buˈlɑːɡə/ boo-LAH-gə; born March 21, 1989) is an American former professional football player who was an offensive tackle in the National Football League (NFL).
+He played college football for the Iowa Hawkeyes, and was selected by the Green Bay Packers in the first round of the 2010 NFL draft, winning Super Bowl XLV that season.
+He also played for the Los Angeles Chargers.

-Early years
+Early life

 His parents are of Polish descent.
 Bulaga has one small Polish word tattooed on each arm (siła "strength", and pycha "pride").
 He was raised Catholic.
 Bulaga grew up in Crystal Lake, Illinois, where he played peewee football for the Crystal Lake Raiders Youth Football program.
 He attended Marian Central Catholic High School in Woodstock, Illinois, where he played offensive tackle and tight end but also at defensive end occasionally, and even at linebacker for the Marian Central Catholic Canes high school football team.
 He recorded 261 career tackles with 46 tackles for losses, 31 sacks, and one interception, while as a tight end, he had 35 pass receptions for a total of 665 yards, and scored 10 touchdowns.
 Bulaga and his teammates at the Marian Central High School, coached by Ed Brucker, were undefeated during their regular season in nine games, and they took second place in the state playoffs, losing in the championship to the Springfield Sacred Heart Griffin High School.

 Bulaga was considered a four-star college recruit by the service Rivals.com, and he ranked sixth among the college prospects for offensive tackle.
-He had numerous offers for to play football on athletic scholarships, including ones from the University of Nebraska, Oklahoma State University, and the University of Wisconsin, with a number of other schools recruiting him as either a defensive lineman or a tight end.
+He had numerous offers for to play football on athletic scholarships, including ones from the University of Nebraska–Lincoln, Oklahoma State University, and the University of Wisconsin, with a number of other schools recruiting him as either a defensive lineman or a tight end.
 Bulaga chose to attend the University of Iowa, whose football coaches promised him that he could play in the offensive line.